17zuoye/luiti/README.markdown

 A: It's not question inside of luigi, but it's a question about [topological sorting](https://en.wikipedia.org/wiki/Topological_sorting) as a general computer science topic.
 The task scheduler is implemented at `luigi/scheduler.py` .

+Q: How to pass more parameters into luiti tasks?

+A: You can create a key-value dict, `date_value` is the key, and your customize parameters are the values.